tbekishev/tweeter/README.md

 ## Tweeter features:
 - prevents code injection;
 - responsive design;
-- buil-in on top button;
+- built-in on top button;
 - finally it can tweet, of course in a local JSON file.

 ## Desktop Tweeter